The Solstice 100

 Always an interesting route with a great atmosphere and camaraderie – overall a top day out and an annual riding highlight for many riders – Shane M (multiple Solstice 100 rider)

-Loved the event, though certainly a tough challenge.
-A nice venue too at the Pomfret Arms with it’s promise of good beer and food providing the motivation to keep going! – Tim N (multiple Solstice 100 rider)
+Loved the event, though certainly a tough challenge. – Tim N (multiple Solstice 100 rider)

 FAQ’s